zmoog/zmoog.github.io/content/post/refurbot.md

 ### Step 3

-The MessageBus looks up the right handler and invoke it.
+The MessageBus looks up the right command handler and invoke it.
+The command handler contains the business logic to fullfil the command.

 ### Step 4 and 5